 The old ISO 14001 standard asked organizations to establish a wide range of procedures.
 These included an environmental aspects procedure, a legal requirements management procedure, an awareness procedure, a communications procedure, a documents procedure, an operational procedure, emergency preparedness, and response procedure, a monitoring and measurement procedure, a compliance evaluation procedure, a nonconformity management procedure, a record-keeping procedure, and an audit procedure.
 Now, only one procedure is left.
 The new ISO 14001 2015 standard asks you to establish an emergency preparedness and response procedure in section 8.2, and that’s the only one.
 Instead of asking you to write procedures, the new standard expects you to maintain and control a wide range of documents (i.e., documented information).
 Since the new standard doesn’t tell you what to call these documents, you can call them procedures if you like.
 And, of course, you still need to have documents except that now they’re called “documented information”.
 So, while on the surface this looks like a radical change, it probably isn’t.

 Documented Information has the following sub-clauses:

 The organization’s environmental management system must include documented information required by ISO 14001:2015 standards and also those determined by the organization as being necessary for the effectiveness of the environmental management system.

-The extent of documented information for an environmental management system can differ from an organization to another due to the size of the organization and its type of activities, processes, products, and services, the need to demonstrate fulfilment of its compliance obligations, the complexity of processes and their interactions and the competence of persons doing work under the organizations control.
+The extent of documented information for an environmental management system can differ from an organization to another due to the size of the organization and its type of activities, processes, products, and services, the need to demonstrate fulfillment of its compliance obligations, the complexity of processes and their interactions and the competence of persons doing work under the organization’s control.

 7.5.2 Creating and updating